Houston vs. Memphis NCAA Football Odds, Plays and Insights | November 19, 2021

 - Memphis has played 10 games, with three wins against the spread.

-- Memphis has gone over the point total in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- Memphis has hit the over in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- Memphis is 3-5 against the spread and 5-4 overall when the team scores more than 20.8 points.
+- Memphis is 3-5 against the spread and 5-4 overall in games when it scores more than 20.8 points.

-- The Tigers have 17 giveaways this season, while the Cougars have 19 takeaways .
+- This year the Tigers have 17 turnovers, two fewer than the Cougars have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.